Eco-Friendly Can Be the True Trend of the New Rich?

 In 2019, a book became a big hit in Japan.
 The author is an unpopular comedian working as a trash collector on the side.
 He wrote it was easy to find out wealthy residential areas once he sees trash.
 He went on “Wealthy residential areas can be divided into three classes based on their trash.”
 Let’s say the three classes here: Silver, Gold, and Platinum.

-According to him, it’s not the contents of trash that make them greatly different from other areas.
-Of course, there’re some differences in trash contents, but what features the wealthy residential areas is the amount of trash.
+According to him, it’s not the content of trash that makes them greatly different from other areas.
+Of course, there’re some differences in trash content, but what features the wealthy residential areas is the amount of trash.
 It is generally smaller.
 Furthermore, in case of the Platinum areas, it is much smaller even than that of the Gold and Silver areas.

-Rich people are humble, different from what we imagine
+Rich people are humble, different from what we generally imagine

 The rich may show off themselves in a more eco-friendly way